senfara1389/Simple-User-Editor/README.md

 Only thing that's left is to refactor the code pretaining to the widget creation (lots of duplicate functions) and add some style.

+Update 4.0

+The odyssey has finally come to an end.
+The app looks like a classic 80s command line so you feel like a real hacker while adding your childhood friend Bumbo to the app and pretending to delete Elon Musk from your database of employees.
+Search function still doesn't work but for now, I consider this finished because it serves its purpose.
+It was a fun ride but I'd do it pretty differently now that I'm wise and experienced.